Green-Software-Foundation/sci/Software_Carbon_Intensity/Software_Carbon_Intensity_Specification.md

 ### Reporting the SCI value

-You MUST report the `CI` value and you SHOULD report the `C` value but if you are unable to report the `C` value, you MUST provide a reason for why you are unable to do so.
+- You MUST report the `CI` value and you SHOULD report the `C` value but if you are unable to report the `C` value, you MUST provide a reason for why you are unable to do so.
+- You SHOULD use a value for `R` from the specified [preset list](#preset-list-for-baselines) to compute `CI` but if you choose to use another value for `R`, you MUST provide a reason for that choice.

 ## Boundaries